 Today, technology is quickly changing manufacturing from an industry of mass-produced goods to customised products.
-The ultimate business goal—and pillar of 21st century competitiveness—is for manufacturers are to make the right product, deliver it to the right customer for the right price.
+The ultimate business goal—and pillar of 21st-century competitiveness—is for manufacturers to make the right product, and deliver it to the right customer for the right price.
 Ideally, the product will also offer greater utility or customer appeal at a higher level of sophistication.

 The Industry 4.0 vision adds intelligent manufacturing systems to the fundamental processes of fabrication and assembly.
 In this vision, “Digital Transformation” represents a fully connected manufacturing environment.
 All equipment in this environment is online, intelligent, and capable of making decisions with varying degrees of autonomy.

 Earlier articles present ideas, tools, and approaches to Industry 4.0 that ASEAN member countries and other nations are beginning to take.
 What’s the point?
 Where do the resources, tools, and ideas come together?
 And for what purpose?
 This article highlights one of the critical pillars of Industry 4.0 – the smart factory.

 “We have to prove that digital manufacturing is inclusive.
 Then, the true narrative will emerge: Welcome, robots.
 You’ll help us.
 But humans are still our future.” –Joe Kaeser

 The smart factory idea is central to Industry 4.0., many people even use the terms interchangeably.
 Unfortunately, there’s little consensus among analysts and manufacturers as to what a smart factory is.
 Descriptions compiled from industry studies and reports define smart factories by:

 - Significant improvement in the development of manufacturing businesses and their position in the supply chain.